namkyodai/assetmetrics/exampleSite/content/english/project/2018-vietnamwaterutilities.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "TDD for Water Network and Utilities in Vietnam"
-summary: "Olympus Capital engaged Arcadis to conduct a technical due diligence on the various Water Treatment Plants (WTPs) in Vietnam.
+summary: "Olympus Capital engaged our team to conduct a technical due diligence on the various Water Treatment Plants (WTPs) in Vietnam.
 These WTPs are under the ownership of DNP Corporation."
 authors: []
 tags: [TDD, Water Utilities, Cost Analysis, Visual Inspection]
 categories: [Technical Due Diligence, Water Utilities]